What Is The Typical Behavior Of The Narcissistic Parent?

-The psychologist Brown, an expert in this area, highlights for us the kinds of characteristics the narcissistic parent frequently has; these are :
+The psychologist Brown, an expert in this area, highlights for us the kinds of characteristics narcissistic parents frequently has; these are :

-1) A need to constantly be the centre of attention
+1) A need to constantly be the center of attention

 2) A need for constant and unconditional admiration from others